 Today I want to share with you how to make your own exfoliating lavender soap.
-It’s effortless to make, exfoliates your body in the shower, leaving you to feel refreshed and clean.
+It’s effortless to make and exfoliates your body in the shower, leaving you feeling refreshed and clean.

-With us being on lockdown for the past few weeks, it’s brought back out my creative side.
-I’m no longer traveling, and I have all this pent up energy that just needed an outlet.
+With us being on lockdown for the past few weeks, it’s brought back my creative side.
+I’m no longer traveling, and I have all this pent-up energy that just needs an outlet.
 In the past, I’ve made my own soap, including this foaming hand soap, and this amazing lemon-poppy soap, and as they say, necessity is the mother of invention.

 One of the places that I purchase my soap from is LUSH, I just love their soaps, including their bath bombs, but I’ve always been a bit skeptical about how “natural” their natural products genuinely are.
 Now that I’m no longer able to get into the store, I decided, why not make my own soap?
 After all, I know exactly what I’m putting in there, and I can make it just the way I want it.

 Over the past week, I’ve made honey-oatmeal exfoliating soap bars that not only smell divine with a few drops of essential oil but work amazingly well too, but for those suffering from skin conditions such as eczema, omitting the fragrance and the color works best.
 However, I wanted something a bit more soothing for the days when I just want to relax in the tub, and when you think soothing, you automatically think lavender.
 I also wanted it to be exfoliating as well.
 So, with a few simple alterations to my honey-oatmeal recipe, I decided to make my lavender bars.
 I not only added lavender fragrance but also added real lavender buds for true exfoliation, along with sweet almond and coconut oil for added moisture.